Flick to remain Germany manager despite 2022 World Cup group stage exit

 - Euro 2024 next major tournament for Germany

 WHAT HAPPENED?
-A two and a half hour meeting held Wednesday morning confirmed the decision to keep Flick, and DFB president Bernd Neuendorf offered strong support of the head coach in a public statement.
+A two-and-a-half hour meeting held on Wednesday morning confirmed the decision to keep Flick, and DFB president Bernd Neuendorf offered strong support of the head coach in a public statement.

 WHAT DID THEY SAY?
 "We are all convinced that the 2024 European Championship in our own country represents a great opportunity for football in Germany," Neuendorf said.
 "Our goal is to make this tournament a sporting success.
 We have full confidence in Hansi Flick that he will master this challenge together with his team."